Turning sunlight and CO2 into fuel.

 Sun-to-Liquid technology

-Synhelion uses solar heat to convert CO2 into synthetic fuels – so-called solar fuels.
+And how does it work?
 Solar radiation is reflected by the mirror field, concentrated onto the receiver, and converted into high-temperature process heat.
 The generated heat is fed to the thermochemical reactor that produces syngas, a mixture of H2 and CO.
-The syngas is then processed by standard gas-to-liquids technology into fuels, such as gasoline, diesel, or jet fuel.
-Excess heat is saved in the thermal energy storage (TES) to enable continuous 24/7 operation.
+The syngas is then processed by standard gas-to-liquids technology into fuels, such as jet fuel, gasoline, or diesel.
+Excess heat is saved in the thermal energy storage to enable continuous 24/7 operation.

 Four innovation fronts